Best Elderflower Syrup Recipe

 HOW TO HARVEST ELDERFLOWERS

 Elders usually grow on the side of the road, so it is best to gather elderflowers from an area away from the road.
-Just take a few bunches to ensure that plenty of berries will form later.
+Just take a few bunches to ensure plenty of berries will form later.
 Look for open blooms that are white or creamy white and don’t have browning edges.
 Use scissors or gardening snips, and cut the branch of the blossom bunch just below where it meets the main stem.
-Do not wash or rinse the flowers because you want to preserve the pollen (and most of the flavor).
+Do not wash or rinse the flowers because you want to preserve the pollen (and most flavor).

 HOW TO MAKE ELDERFLOWER SYRUP RECIPE